Or write to:

 Applications are received based on the four key strands of the LIFE vision.
 We are keen to support projects which are innovative and collaborative.
 Applicants are therefore encouraged to research what others are doing locally, regionally and nationally, and to explore the potential for partnering with other churches or community groups, before submitting an application.

-Role of the Secretary:
+Role of the LIFE Development Officer:

 - to provide support and advice to applicants during the application process